oskar-skog/hack-cygwin252/README.md

 ## Hacked Cygwin 2.5.2

-This is a version of newlib-cygwin with (yet to be added) debug logging and maybe some hacks to improve a few things (like fork).
+This is a version of newlib-cygwin with (yet to be added) debug logging to figure out why things are broken on ReactOS, and maybe some hacks to improve a few things (like a less unreliable fork).

+This is based on the tag `cygwin-2_5_2-release` from git://cygwin.com/git/newlib-cygwin.git

 ## Build environent